 So here you have me.
 Literate, capable of action.
 A rare combination.

 5 Ways to be Famous Now is a fantastically irreverent and highly amusing web of deceit, that’s well worth unravelling.

-* I recommend this great Q&A with Good Reading Magazine in which Maurilia Meehan shares her many and varied influences for this novel, including Clive Palmer and an article from The Age about cutting a hole in the Antarctic ice for a swim.
+* I recommend this great Q&A with Good Reading Magazine in which Maurilia Meehan shares her many and varied influences for this novel, including Clive Palmer (a brash wealthy businessman always in the media in Australia) and an article from The Age about cutting a hole in the Antarctic ice for a swim.

-Author Information: Maurilia Meehan lives in Hepburn Springs, Victoria.
+About the Author: Maurilia Meehan lives in Hepburn Springs, Victoria.
 Novelist, short story writer and poet, she is the winner of The State of Victoria Short Story Award and her first novel was shortlisted for the Australian Vogel Award.
 Her second novel Fury was shortlisted for The Age Book of the Year and the prestigious Miles Franklin Award.
 Her novel The Sea People was shortlisted for the Braille Talking Books Award.
 Her work has been translated into French, German and Chinese.
-Madame Bovary’s Haberdashery was published by Transit Lounge Publishing in 2013, and this her new release, 5 Ways To Be Famous Now, is out September 1, 2016.
-Find out more at her official website.
+Madame Bovary’s Haberdashery was published by Transit Lounge Publishing in 2013, and this her new release,

 At its heart, The Salamanders is a love story.
 Arthur lives in a hut by the Hawkesbury River, the detritus of suburban life gradually encroaching.
 When Rosie, the adopted daughter of his fathers’ second wife returns from England to visit. their time together raises childhood memories of their father Peregrine, a famous and controversial artist, and what happened at a holiday by the ocean years ago.